Spirent/openperf/doc/dev-guide.md

 ## Socket Module - TCP

 As explained in the section before, the UDP socket implementation does not use the shared memory for passing the protocol buffers (pbuf's).
-This is however not the case for TCP, while use shared memory for both queue and payloads.
+This is however not the case for TCP, which uses shared memory for both queue and payloads.

 ### Sending data from the Client